List of temples in Taichung: Tzu-shan Buddhist Temple

 The Tzu-shan Buddhist Temple was constructed shortly after the end of the Japanese occupation in the 1950s.
 It is a temple/monastery with a small number of resident Buddhist monks and nuns.
 The entrance to the complex has an elephant on either side.

-Once inside, there is a courtyard with the main temple on the right side with lions guarding the entrance to the temple.
+Inside there is a courtyard with the main temple on the right side with lions guarding the entrance to the temple.
 Inside the temple is a gold Buddha statue sitting in the lotus position.
-There are also hundreds of smaller figurines lining the walls of the shrine.
+There are hundreds of smaller figurines lining the walls of the shrine.

 The back area of the courtyard has a small pavilion with greenery behind it.
-Within that greenery is another courtyard where you may see monks and/or nuns meditating, studying, or simply relaxing.
-Within that courtyard, there is another opening to a green area with a statue of the Guanyin Bodhisattva.
+Within that greenery is another courtyard where monks and nuns meditate, study, or relax.
+Within the courtyard, there is an opening to a green area with a statue of the Guanyin Bodhisattva.
 The monastery area behind the second courtyard has residences for the monks and nuns in residence.

 The temple is in an out of the way area in Beitun District on a small road near Changping Road.

 Taoist temples

 Wen Chang Temple

 Wen Chang Temple is located in what is today Beitun District in northern Taichung City.
 The location of the temple is the heart of what was once known as An Li village, populated by the Pazea Pingpu Aboriginal tribe.
 Chinese exploration of this area dates back to the late years of the reign of the Kangxi Emperor (1723–1735).

 By the end of the eighteenth century, Minnan (Hokkien) settlers created wenwei (learning groups) communities.
-After some time, in 1863, they decided to construct this temple to cultivate local learning talents.
+After some time, in 1863, they decided to construct the temple to cultivate local learning talents.

-After entering a modest gate on the modern roadside of Changping Road, one finds oneself in a courtyard looking at a broader gate.
-The gate has several wooden carvings on either side of the entrances that lead into another courtyard.
-From that second courtyard, one can see the main shrine to Wenchang Tichun.
+After entering a gate on the modern roadside of Changping Road, a courtyard looks towards a broader gate.
+The gate has wooden carvings on either side of the entrances that lead into another courtyard.
+From that second courtyard, the main shrine to Wenchang Tichun can be seen.

 A two-year renovation project led by a team from Tunghai University restored the temple from 1996 to 1998, but the 1999 Jiji earthquake caused several cracks to appear in the structure.
 Repairs took place from 2002 to 2004.

 Yuanbao Temple

-The Yuanbao Temple itself is relatively small.
+The Yuanbao Temple itself is small.
 Just outside the temple, an old tree stands beside the main gate.
 The gate itself has an intricate design on the top.
 Inside the small courtyard is a wrought iron Joss paper furnace.
 The entrance to the temple itself has more traditional multicolored wood carvings.

 Behind the temple itself is a multi-storied building that belongs to the temple and is called the Dadao Public Temple.
 However, there is no aesthetic architectural or artistic quality to the building.